BardicDefense/purple-hack/README.md

 If total exposure to a cause of fatigue is avoided (e.g. a bit of water drank, a fitful nap here or there), the current fatigue level increment is doubled.

+A character can remove one level of fatigue for every good night's rest obtained, assuming all other causes of fatigue are also resolved.

 ## Healing

 A character will recover 1 HP by resting overnight in a safe and comfortable location, assuming a meal of poor quality has been eaten.
 A character who dines on common food will recover 2 HP overnight, and a character who dines on fancy food will recover 3 HP overnight.
 A character will heal HP equal to their level per day of uninterrupted rest.
 Even while adventuring, a character might get a comfortable night's rest (see [Wilderness Exploration > Rest Checks](#rest-checks)) and naturally heal HP.
 30 days of rest will return any character to full HP.

 ## Item Saving Throws

 Generally, only creatures make saving throws.
 However, some items are especially fragile, and some rare effects (like area-effect attacks or puddings/oozes) specifically target objects.
 A failed item save results in the item's destruction, while a successful save results in no damage or effect.
 If a creature must make a saving throw and it passes, no item carried by that creature needs to make a save unless the effect specifies otherwise.

 **Fragile items** can be almost anything (not including weapons, armour, or typical adventuring gear), but most notably include potions, scrolls, and wands that is equipped (kept close at hand, so that they're usable in combat without requiring an action to draw).
 The price of having such useful items at hand for immediate use is that they're vulnerable to destruction.
 For example, a potion in a backpack is not available for drinking in combat, but at the same time, if its owner is hit by a fireball, the potion is safe.
 Fragile items are the exception rather than the rule, and tend to be consumable, creating a risk to their use.

+The following are examples of times when an item saving throw may be required.
+The items use the character's Save Target to survive unless specified otherwise:

 - **Area-effect Attacks**: Affect any item that's both fragile and equipped.
-Daunting (11+) save.
-- **Bashing Containers**: Potions in a container require a Hard (14+) save, while scrolls, wands, and gemstones require a Moderate (8+) save.
+- **Bashing Containers**: Potions in a container have a Save Target of 14, while scrolls, wands, and gemstones have a Save Target of 11.
 - **Disintegration**: Affects all equipped items, fragile or not.
-Very Hard (17+) save, Hard (14+) if the item is magical.
+Save Target of 17, or 14 if the item is magical.
-- **Falls**: Affects carried potions (equipped or not), requires a fall of at least 20' onto a hard surface.
-Hard (14+) save, -1 penalty for each additional full 10' fallen over 20'.
+- **Falls**: Affects carried potions (equipped or not), requires a fall of at least 20' onto a hard surface. -1 penalty to the roll for each additional full 10' fallen over 20'.
 - **Magic Items**: Any that provide magic attack, save, or AC bonuses apply this modifier to any save such items are forced to make.
 - **Shields**: If used to provide a save bonus against a breath weapon attack, and the shield's wielder fails their save, the shield must save as well.
-The save is Moderate (8+).
-- **Water**: Affects paper and parchment, Heroic (20+) save.
+- **Water**: Affects paper and parchment.
+Save Target 20.
 Standard spellbooks (with vellum pages and magical inks) and scrolls in scroll cases always pass their save.
-- **Other Cases**: Cases not covered above are a Hard (14+) save.

 ## Jumping

 **Long jumps**: Characters can jump across a stream, chasm, or pit of up to 5' wide with a 10' run-up--no roll is required.
-For longer jumps of up to 10', a Daunting (11+) Strength check is required.
+For longer jumps of up to 10', a Strength check is required.
 In combat, a jump ends your move.

 **High jumps**: Characters can jump over obstackles of up to 3' high with a 10' run-up--no roll is required.
-For higher jumps of up to 5', a Daunting (11+) Strength check is required.
+For higher jumps of up to 5', a Strength check is required.

-**Modifiers**: The difficulty level is lowered one tier if the character has the Jumping skill, raised one tier (usually to Hard (14+)) if the character is wearing Medium armour, and two tiers (usually to Very Hard (17+)) if wearing Heavy armour.
+**Modifiers**: +1 if the character has the Jumping skill, -1 if wearing Medium armour, -2 if wearing Heavy armour.

 ## Lifting